waldur/waldur-docs/docs/integrator-guide/ansible-module.md

         # Defines the base prefix for API operations.
 The 'facts' plugin uses
         # this to automatically infer the necessary operation IDs:
-        #  - `check`: via `openstack_security_groups_list`
+        #  - `list`: via `openstack_security_groups_list`
         #  - `retrieve`: via `openstack_security_groups_retrieve`
-        # The 'operations' block is therefore not needed for a conventional API.
+        # This avoids the need for an explicit 'operations' block for conventional APIs.
         base_operation_id: "openstack_security_groups"

         # If `true`, the module is allowed to return a list of multiple resources
         # that match the filter criteria.
+An empty list is a valid result.
-        # If `false` (the default), the module would fail if more than one
+        # If `false` (the default), the module would fail if zero or more than one
         # resource is found, ensuring a unique result.
         many: true

-        # Defines additional parameters that can be used to filter the search.
+        # This block defines how to resolve context parameters to filter the search.
-        # This is essential for finding resources within a specific scope.
-        context_params:
-          - # The name of the Ansible parameter the user will provide.
-            name: "tenant"
-            description: "The name or UUID of the tenant to filter security groups by."
+        resolvers:
+          # Using shorthand for the 'tenant' resolver.
+The generator will infer
+          # 'openstack_tenants_list' and 'openstack_tenants_retrieve' from the base.
+          tenant:
+            base: "openstack_tenants"

-            # Tells the generator how to resolve the user-provided 'tenant' name
+            # This key is crucial.
+It tells the generator to use the resolved
-            # into the UUID needed by the API.
-The string "openstack_tenants" is
-            # a shorthand that expands to the standard list/retrieve operations for tenants.
-            resolver: "openstack_tenants"

-            # Specifies the exact query parameter key to use when calling the 'check'
+            # tenant's UUID as a query parameter named 'tenant_uuid' when calling
-            # operation.
-The generator will construct a query like:
+            # the `openstack_security_groups_list` operation.
-            # `?tenant_uuid=<resolved_tenant_uuid>`
-            filter_key: "tenant_uuid"
+            check_filter_key: "tenant_uuid"
     ```

 ---

 ### 2. The `crud` Plugin

 -   **Purpose:** For managing the full lifecycle of resources with **simple, direct, synchronous** API calls.
 This is ideal for resources that have distinct `create`, `list`, `update`, and `destroy` endpoints.
-The plugin supports both top-level resources (like projects) and nested resources (like security groups under a tenant).

 -   **Workflow:**
     -   **`state: present`**:
         1. Calls the `list` operation to check if a resource with the given name already exists.
-        2. If it **does not exist**, it calls the `create` operation. `resolvers` and `path_param_maps` are used to convert parent resource names into the required API URLs or path UUIDs.
+        2. If it **does not exist**, it calls the `create` operation.
         3. If it **does exist**, it checks for changes:
-            -   It compares values for parameters listed in `update_config.fields` and sends a `PATCH` request via the `update` operation if any have changed.
+            -   For simple fields in `update_config.fields`, it sends a `PATCH` request if values differ.
-            -   It checks if any parameters for special `update_config.actions` are provided and calls their respective `POST` operations.
-                -   **Asynchronous Actions**: If the `POST` action returns a `202 Accepted` status code, the module recognizes it as an asynchronous task.
-                -   If the `wait: true` parameter is set (the default), the module will poll the resource's status until it reaches a stable state (e.g., "OK" or "ERRED").
+            -   For complex `update_config.actions`, it calls a dedicated `POST` endpoint.
+If this action is asynchronous (returns `202 Accepted`) and `wait: true`, it will poll the resource until it reaches a stable state.
-                -   You can configure the stable/error states and polling parameters in `generator_config.yaml`.
-    -   **`state: absent`**:
+    -   **`state: absent`**: Finds the resource and calls the `destroy` operation.
-        1. Calls the `list` operation to find the resource.
-        2. If it exists, it calls the `destroy` operation to remove it.

 -   **Return Values:**
-    -   `resource`: A dictionary representing the final state of the resource after the operation.
+    -   `resource`: A dictionary representing the final state of the resource.
-    -   `commands`: A list of dictionaries detailing the HTTP requests that were made to achieve the desired state.
-This is useful for auditing and debugging.
+    -   `commands`: A list detailing the HTTP requests made.
     -   `changed`: A boolean indicating if any changes were made.

 -   **Configuration Example (`generator_config.yaml`):**
-    This example creates a `security_group` module that is a **nested resource** under a tenant, and supports both simple updates (description) and a special action (set_rules).
+    This example creates a `security_group` module that is a **nested resource** under a tenant and supports both simple updates (`description`) and a complex, asynchronous action (`set_rules`).

     ```yaml
     modules: